 4. Kobo Clara HD e-reader

-The device offers quite a few customizations, allowing you to choose between 11 different fonts and over 40 font styles.
+The device also comes with quite a few customizations, allowing you to choose between 11 different fonts and over 40 font styles.
 It supports 14 file types including ePub, MOBI, and PDF.
 It can also connect to a Wi-Fi network so you can easily download books from the Kobo store.
 It’s a great choice and one of the best e-readers for those who don’t conform to the status quo.